HackerFoo/peg/README.md

 ### I/O

 I have been modeling I/O after Haskell's monad approach, but monads seem to be better suited to applicative languages, despite being possible in a concatenative language.

-Running computations in a sub-stack may provide a better abstraction for Peg.
+I have implemented a different way of performing I/O in a pure functional way, as described above (I/O words require the `IO#` token.)
+This may allow more flexible use of I/O than a monad; threads could be spawned with `IO# dup` and ended with `IO# pop`.
+Also, more complex operations may be possible, requiring multiple `IO#`s.

 ### Type System